spartan07/MSiA423_FootballManager/README.md

 ```commandline
 python run.py create_sqldb --engine_string <engine_string for connection>
 ```
-Default value of engine string is provided in the config.py file.
+Default value of engine string is provided in the config/config.yml YAML file.
 To use the default configuration setting run
 ```commandline
 python run.py create_sqldb
 ```